Vinycamp/Vinycamp/README.md

 <h2 align="left">Hello!
-My name is Vinícius and I'm a Java developer, from Brazil!<br><br>I'm a Computer Science student in UECE - Universidade Estadual do Ceará</h2>
+My name is Vinícius and I'm a developer, from Brazil!<br><br>I'm a Computer Science student in UECE - Universidade Estadual do Ceará</h2>

 ###